Meetings & Proposals

 What are routing forms and does Calendly have them?

 Routing forms let you show a questionnaire before the booking page and route visitors to different event types or team members based on their answers.
-Cal.com has this natively.
-Calendly does not — you need a third-party lead routing tool or a custom implementation to replicate it.
+Cal.com includes routing forms on Teams and route-by-variable logic on Organizations.
+Calendly Teams now also includes lead qualification and routing, so the question is no longer whether Calendly can do it at all, but whether you need Cal.com's extra routing flexibility.

 Which is easier for clients to use?